adkendall/DHPDocs/docs/Business Services/forms.rst

 collect completed forms from the DHP.

-This can be done by using a history search with the relevant time period in addition to naming the relevant platform profile for the form (see reference [2]).
+This can be done by using a history search with the relevant time period in addition to naming the relevant platform profile for the form.

 Notify and viewed flag
 ----------------------

-The service supports a general platform feature that allows a given piece of information to be included in the notification feed of the service user and tracks whether the user has viewed the record (see reference [2] for details).
+The service supports a general platform feature that allows a given piece of information to be included in the notification feed of the service user and tracks whether the user has viewed the record.
 In this instance this applies to a new form that was issued for completion.

 ..
 [1]